Health authorities urge caution as Covid cases rise across the US

-Health authorities urge caution as Covid cases rise across the US – latest news
+Moderna gives update on Covid vaccine coming this fall as cases rise across the US – latest news

 An updated Coronavirus booster that targets a new variant is expected to be made available in September